In This Article

 Are LS2 and LS3 heads the same?

-But the most obvious difference between the two is the displacement.
+But the most apparent difference between the two is the displacement.
 The LS2 has 6.0L of displacement and is technically the first Gen IV Chevrolet engine.
-The LS3, on the other hand, has 6.2L of displacement and is also a Gen IV Chevrolet engine.
+The LS3, however, has 6.2L of displacement and is also a Gen IV Chevrolet engine.
 To no one's surprise, the LS3 heads are better than the LS2 heads.

 Can a stock LS3 handle a supercharger?